Bofors 40 mm L/60 gun: Army and RAF Regiment versions

 The British Army had first examined the weapon in 1937, when it received a number of Polish-built examples for testing.
 They were known as the "QF 40 mm Mark I" (QF standing for "quick firing").
 With a minor change to the flash hider, they were designated "Mark I/2".
 A production licence was acquired, and the gun was converted from metric to imperial measurements.
 Numerous changes were made to the design so that it was more suitable for mass production, because the original Bofors design was intended to be hand-assembled.
 Many parts were labelled "file to fit on assembly", requiring many man-hours of work to complete.

 Testing showed that there was a serious problem with aiming the gun at high-speed aircraft.
 Although it could be trained quickly, aiming accurately while doing so proved difficult.
 In order to deal with that, the British introduced a complex mechanical analogue computer, the Kerrison Director, which drove the laying electrically.
 A three-man team operated the director by pointing it at the target whilst dialing in estimates for speed, range, and various atmospheric conditions.
 The director then aimed the gun using powered mounts, while a gunner loaded the clips.
 That eliminated the need for the lead-correcting reflector sights, which were replaced with a backup system consisting of a simple ring-and-post sight, known as a "pancake".

 In that form, the "QF 40 mm Mark III" (Mk II was a designation used for a version of the naval "pom-pom" anti-aircraft gun), became the army's standard light anti-aircraft (AA) weapon, operating alongside their 3-inch 20 cwt and 3.7-inch heavy AA guns.
-Following the fall of France in 1940, the gun was considered so important to the defence of Britain that a movie, The Gun, was produced to encourage machinists to work harder and complete more of them.
 British production started slowly and, by September 1939 only 233 equipments had been produced.
 However, by the end of the war, the total production of British, Canadian and Australian factories numbered over 19,000.
 The peak production year was 1942, when British factories produced 5,025 and Canadian factories produced 1,311.